vvhawk/fresh-carrots/README.md

 With everything I create, I strive to give it a pretty face.
 Design is essential to me.
 The basis for this design was to capture the aesthetics of a carrot.
 Why carrots, you ask?
 Well, because tomatoes were taken. 🙃

 *Note*:
 This app is still a work in progress.
 It initially started as a project for [CodePath's](https://www.codepath.org/) [Android Development Pathway](https://www.codepath.org/courses/android-development).
-I'm working to add more functionality.
-The Plan...
-- Add the ability to click into movies/shows/people to display further details.
-- Add search functionality

 <img src="./extras/launch.gif" width="200" height="400"/>

 <img src="./extras/four.gif" width="200" height="400"/>

-## Progress
+## Completed

-The following **required** functionality is completed:

-- [X] **Make a request to The Movie Database API's and implement a RecyclerView to display all entries**
+- [X] Make a request to The Movie Database API's and implement a RecyclerView to display all entries
+- [X] Monitor 3 endpoints: Trending Movies, TV, and People
-- [X] **Parse through JSON data and implement a RecyclerView to display all movies**
+- [X] Parse through JSON data and implement a RecyclerView to display all data
-- [X] **Use Glide to load and display at least one image per entry**
+- [X] Use Glide to load and display at least one image per entry
-- [ ] **Click on an entry to view specific details about that entry using Intents**
-- [X] **Add rounded corners to the images using the Glide transformations**
+- [X] Add rounded corners to the images using the Glide transformations
-- [ ] **Implement a shared element transition when user clicks into the details of a movie**
+- [X] Use Glide to display placeholder graphics during loading
 - [X] Improve and customize the user interface through styling and coloring
 - [X] Implement orientation responsivity

-- [X] Use Glide to display placeholder graphics during loading
+## Ongoing
+- [ ] Click on an entry to view specific details about that entry using Intents
+- [ ] Implement a shared element transition when user clicks into the details of a movie
+- [ ] Search